s-fellner/BSA_Rolex/README.md

 ## Colab

 We joined our colab to the github.
-It contains the development  of the environment, the function batch predict and the construction of our cognates' dictionnary.
+It contains the development  of the environment, the function batch predict, the construction of our cognates' dictionnary and the formating of the traindata for the final model.

 ## Workload